tomsauv/TREE2FASTA/README.md

 TREE file:

-Andrew Rambaut’s FigTree is required to edit exploratory trees as input for TREE2FASTA (see our tutorial) FigTree is available at http://tree.bio.ed.ac.uk/software/figtree
+Andrew Rambaut’s FigTree is required to edit exploratory trees as input for TREE2FASTA (see our tutorial).
+FigTree is available at http://tree.bio.ed.ac.uk/software/figtree

 FASTA file: